How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

 In contrast, a gray to dark gray colored cloud usually indicates a high cloud density, which means the moisture level is very high.

 When a low-lying stratus cloud thickens and turns into a nimbostratus cloud, it turns into a dark gray color.
-Similarly, big cumulonimbus cloud typically has a dark gray base.
+Similarly, a large cumulonimbus cloud typically has a dark gray base.
 Both these clouds are associated with heavy rainfall.

 3) Determine The Height Of The Cloud